MicrosoftDocs/OfficeDocs-FastTrack-pr.pt-BR/fasttrack/M365-eligible-services-and-plans.md

 - Plano 2 do Exchange Online
 - Quiosque do Exchange Online
 - Proteção do Exchange Online
-- Proteção Avançada Contra Ameaças do Exchange Online
+- Proteção Avançada contra Ameaças do Office 365

  **Project Online**